 In how the story line of Firehair was written, she was found in the wilderness of the wild west in dire straights and saved by members of the Native American Dakota tribe.
 In several places, in conjunction with Firehair I write that both my mother and her sister, my Aunt, had beautiful long red hair.
 In that they were so close together age-wise and looked so much alike almost everybody mistook them for twins.
 Although I do not remember much about my mother I remember my aunt very well, and because of their look alikeness I always felt I had a good idea of what my mother looked like.
 In conjunction with Firehair, as a young boy I always held a certain affinity towards her character because I liked to believe that my mother, with her red hair and all, would have been like her, maybe even, since I never went to her funeral, found by Indians and saved.
 Below is how Firehair was typically depicted in her stories, a sort of Sheena of the Jungle look, hence all the Oedipus Complex comments no doubt.

-Below that my favorite image of Jane Martin, War Nurse.
+Below Firehair is my favorite image of Jane Martin, War Nurse followed by the little known Sky Girl.
 If you want to see my favorite picture of a warlord click:

 THE DRAGON LADY